damitdasclaas/exspotify/project_exspotify.md

 ## 5. Important Considerations for Spotify API

 *   **Token Management:** Robust access token fetching, storage, and refreshing is critical.
 Consider a GenServer to manage the token lifecycle.
-*   **Pagination:** Many Spotify API endpoints return paginated results.
-Your wrapper should handle pagination, either by automatically fetching all pages or by providing functions to fetch specific pages.
-Look for `next` and `previous` URLs in responses.
 *   **Market Parameter:** Many endpoints accept a `market` parameter.
 Consider how your wrapper will handle this (e.g., default, allow user to specify).
 *   **Track Relinking:** Be aware of [Track Relinking](https://developer.spotify.com/documentation/web-api/concepts/track-relinking) if you need to handle tracks that might not be available in a user's market.
 *   **User Authorization:** For operations that require user context (e.g., managing playlists, accessing user profile), implement the Authorization Code flow or Authorization Code with PKCE.
 This is more complex than Client Credentials.